starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 #### Game fails to start after clicking Launch Game on laptops with Nvidia GPU + intel graphics
 - Errors may include `DXVAVDA fatal error: could not LoadLibrary: msvproc.dll` or `Major opcode of failed request:  156 (NV-GLX)`
-- Try removing all optimus/prime env vars for render offload and set the Vulkan ICD Loader to the Nvidia GPU.
+- Try removing all optimus/prime env vars for render offload and set the Vulkan device to the Nvidia GPU.
+  - identify device name using command `vulkaninfo --summary | grep deviceName`
+  - set device name with environment variable `DXVK_FILTER_DEVICE_NAME=yourdevicenamehere`

 #### Severe frame drops
 - Some Penguins are seeing VRAM exhaustion problems on nvidia cards.
 It appears to be driver related and does not seem to affect AMD cards.